dochy-ksti/docchi/docchi_manual/src/b3_1_clist_and_mlist/clist_and_mlist.md

 ## CList and MList

-Dochy has two types of lists, "CList" and "MList".
+Docchi has two types of lists, "CList" and "MList".

 CList is immutable, and if it's changed in a new version, the old CList is completely ignored and replaced by the new CList.